 Ken Avery begins his eighth year as Garden Curator/Gardener.

-At about this time in his tenure, Ken made the observation that with the opening of the University of Minnesota’s Landscape Arboretum, the interest in the Garden’s testing of the hardiness of exotic plants, which he had done, was not warranted.
+At this time in his tenure, Ken made the observation that with the opening of the University of Minnesota’s Landscape Arboretum, the interest in the Garden’s testing of the hardiness of exotic plants, which he, Martha Crone and Eloise Butler had done, was not warranted.
 Concentration should be on reintroducing native plants that had once grown in the area.
-(1) Thus it was no surprise that in The Friend’s Newsletter, The Fringed Gentian™ Vol 14 No.1 Jan 1966, Martha Crone would write:
+(1) It should not have been a surprise that in the Friend’s Newsletter, The Fringed Gentian™ Vol 14 No.1 Jan 1966, Martha Crone would write something a little contrary to that as Ken was eliminating part of her philosophy about which plants should be in the Garden.
+She wrote:

 “January seems a far cry from any living thing outdoors, but as January passes, the lovely sequence of the year of bud and blossom is before us.”